LycheeOrg/LycheeOrg.github.io/docs/settings.md

 ## CSS Personalization

 Much of the appearance of the Lychee web interface is determined by the CSS.
 The bottom of the basic settings screen features a text input field where custom CSS can be entered to tweak the Lychee user interface.
-Effective use of this feature requires the knowledge of CSS and the internals of the Lychee front end (see the [source code](https://github.com/LycheeOrg/Lychee-front)), which go beyond the scope of this document, but check the [FAQ](faq.html) for a few examples.
+Effective use of this feature requires the knowledge of CSS and the internals of the [Lychee front end](frontend.html) which go beyond the scope of this document, but check the [FAQ](faq.html) for a few examples.

 Unlike the rest of the config, this field is stored in the text file `public/dist/user.css` and can be modified directly there using your favorite editor.